 If you're curious what version of Nova your site is running, you can find out by navigating to the System & Versions page which can be found at the bottom of the admin control panel navigation sidebar.

-In that page, you'll be shown what version of Nova your files are running, what version your database is running, what version of CodeIgniter is being used, and what version of PHP your server is running, and several configuration variables such as your default theme and email driver.
+In that page, you'll be shown what version of Nova your files are running, what version your database is running, what version of Laravel is being used, what version of PHP your server is running, and several configuration variables such as your default theme and email driver.